dennisgan/dapaas.github.io/faq.md

 #### Why is DataGraft special?

-DataGraft offers an integrated, flexible, and scalable cloud-based solution for data transformation and data access.
-Key features include flexible management of data transformations (e.g. creation, execution, sharing, reuse) and scalable data services.
+DataGraft offers an integrated, flexible, and reliable cloud-based solution for data transformation and data access.
+Key features include flexible management of data transformations (e.g. creation, execution, sharing, reuse) and reliable data services.
 DataGraft offers GUI and API access to data transformations and data services.

 #### Are all my data and/or transformations on DataGraft public?